 - The other person’s injury was the result of an accident;

-- The alleged victim’s injuries did not result from the defendant’s actions; or
+- The alleged victim’s injuries did not result from your actions;

-- The defendant was acting in self-defense or defense of someone else.
+- You were acting in self-defense or defense of someone else; or

-- The defendant is being falsely accused due to:
+- You are being falsely accused due to: